 Option for selecting the 90 Day/8 Character password policy is removed from the myAU portal.
 Users are only able to subscribe to the 1 Year/16 Character passphrase.

-All staff are required to utilize MFA to authenticate to Office 365 and O365 applications.
+All staff are required to utilize Duo MFA to authenticate to Outlook and Office 365 applications.

 - Why do we need two-factor authentication?

 Login credentials are more valuable than ever and are increasingly easy to compromise.
 Over 90% of breaches today involve compromised usernames and passwords.
 Two-factor authentication enhances the security of your account by using a secondary device to verify your identity.
 This prevents anyone but you from accessing your account, even if they know your password.
 Enabling two-factor authentication for O365 dramatically reduces the chance that someone can access or send unauthorized messages from your email account, or access documents and other data stored in your OneDrive.

 - Why do we need stronger passwords?

 Industry password guidance points to password length as a better metric for security than password complexity (e.g., combinations of upper, lower case, numbers, and special characters).
 Many staff and faculty are already onboard with the 16-character minimum, but there are still some users that will need to be switched to adopt best practices.
 By adopting the 16-character policy, (which simply calls for longer, less complex, passwords) users can author passwords that are more memorable, can be retained longer, and are above all, harder to “crack”.

 - Will this impact my ability to view or send AU email through a third party mail client or platform like Thunderbird or Gmail?